feenkcom/gtoolkit.com/pages/about.md

     <div class="row">
       <div class="col-lg-8">
           <h1>About</h1>
-          <p class="lead">Glamorous Toolkit is conceived as a whole environment that enables a new way of thinking about programming that we call <a href="/docs/moldable">moldable development</a>.
+          <p class="lead">Glamorous Toolkit is the environment for <a href="/docs/moldable">moldable development</a>.
 We see the environment as a language that extends the base language with visual and interactive operators.
 Through this language, the various components can be combined in many ways live.
           </p>
           <h2>Developed by feenk</h2>
           <p class="lead">